-Areas of Expertise Public Health, Population Health, Health Policy, Healthcare Delivery Science, Communicating Complex Topics Across Disciplines, Assessing Value in Healthcare, High-Reliability Organizations in Healthcare, Healthcare Leadership and Change Management, Executive Coaching, Quality Improvement, Online and Hybrid Education Programs
+Areas of Expertise Healthcare Systems & Policy, Health System Reliability & Performance Evaluation, High Reliability Healthcare Organizations, Public Health, Population Health, Health Policy, Healthcare Delivery Science, Communicating Complex Topics Across Disciplines, Assessing Value in Healthcare, High-Reliability Organizations in Healthcare, Healthcare Leadership and Change Management, Executive Coaching, Quality Improvement, Online and Hybrid Education Programs

-Non-Clinical Professional Experience Safe & Reliable Healthcare (2020-Present) High Reliability Organization Expert S&R helps organizations improve their safety, reliability, and outcomes to increase their clinical, operational, and financial value.
+Safe & Reliable Healthcare (2020-2021) High Reliability Organization Expert S&R helps organizations improve their safety, reliability, and outcomes to increase their clinical, operational, and financial value.

 Co-Lead designing the evaluation of the Veterans’ Healthcare Administration’s program to improve the reliability and safety of care